Leafwing-Studios/fop-rules/docs/character-options/species/human.md

 ### Features {docsify-ignore}

-**Adaptable:** Treat your Prowess as if it were one higher for the sake of determining the innate gear point total of the arms and armor you can wield.
-At the end of each of your turns, you may gain the benefits of the Swap minor action.
+**Adaptable:** At the start of each of your turns, you may gain the benefit of the Swap minor action.

 **Natural Talent:** Choose another Combat Talent.